lightoj-dev/problem-tutorials/1027/en.md

 If __i = 1__ i.e if we choose 1st door it would take us straight out of the maze.
 So __T(1) = 3__<br>
 If __i = 2__ i.e if we choose 2nd door it would take 6 minutes but would return us to the same position!<br>
-  So, sadly _**we would have to start the whole process onece again.
-As we assumped before that the final expected time is E, therefore we can safely say that for starting the whole process once again we will need E minutes more!**_<br>
+  So, sadly _**we would have to start the whole process once again.
+As we assumed before that the final expected time is E, therefore we can safely say that for starting the whole process once again we will need E minutes more!**_<br>
   Thus time to get out of the maze if we choose 2nd gate<br>
   T(2) = Time to return to the same position + Expected time to get out of the maze for starting the process from beginning Therefore, __T(2) = 6 + E__<br>